AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 4. **Data Usage**: Create, orchestrate and build audiences.
 Learn how to compose audiences in [this page](../compositions/gs-compositions.md).
 You can also update or reuse existing audiences through Adobe Experience Platform Audience portal and Destinations.
 Learn more in [this page](../connections/destinations.md)

+>[!NOTE]
+>
+>After executing the composition, the resulting audience is saved in Adobe Experience Platform as an external audience, and available into Adobe Real-Time Customer Data Platorm and/or Adobe Journey Optimizer.
+It is made accessible in the **Audiences** menu.
+[Learn more](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/ui/audience-portal){target="_blank"}
+>

 ## Learn more {#learn}